-The first sketch was done on an aeroplane sick bag?
-The CEO of Hermès, Jean-Louis Dumas, offered to create the perfect leather weekend bag for Jane after he saw her belongings fall out of her straw bag in the overhead compartment.
+The first sketch was done on an aeroplane sick bag.
+The then-CEO of Hermès, Jean-Louis Dumas, offered to create the perfect leather weekend bag for French actress Jane Birkin after seeing her belongings fall out of her straw bag in the overhead compartment.